 - Cultural differences

-Upon successful completion of the Birmingham Foundation programme at SIM, and the undergraduate degree in the UK, graduates can pursue a career in the Business, Legal or Social Sciences sector.
+Upon successful completion of the Birmingham Foundation at SIM, and the undergraduate degree programme on the university's home campus, graduates can pursue a career in various industries and sectors.

-* UCAS stands for Universities and Colleges Admissions Service, a UK-based organisation who operates the international student application process for British universities
+*UCAS stands for the Universities and Colleges Admissions Service, a UK-based organisation who operates the international student application process for British universities

 Birmingham academics and local lecturers

 Mode of Delivery

-The programme has a structured curriculum of five modules delivered over two semesters.
+The programme covers 5 modules over two semesters.

 Classes are conducted through lectures and tutorials on weekdays, typically 6 to 7 hours daily on SIM campus.
 Saturday classes may occasionally be scheduled if required.

 All classes are conducted on SIM's campus, unless otherwise stated.